There is no access to Ticket Shop from 05.10.2017, 23:30 to 06.10.2017, 05:00 due to maintenance work.

 You have 2 options:

-Display the ticket under “Login” on your smartphone/tablet or desktop or via the SBB Mobile app.
+Display the ticket under “Login” on your smartphone/tablet or desktop.
 Depending on the offer, the ticket is also displayed directly in the confirmation e-mail.

 Resolve printing problems.